roelmagdaleno/callout-block/readme.txt

 = 1.1.0 =

-* This version is only compatible with WP 6.2 or higher.
+This version is only compatible with WP 6.2 or higher.
+If you are using WP 6.1, please use the previous version.

+Also, attempt to recovery the block if it's broken after update.

 * FIX: Flex property missing after update WP 6.2 (#5)

 = 1.0.0 =